 Key statistics:

-- Employees at the lowest Amazon level, Level 1, earn between $29,000 and $44,000 per year
+- Entry-level positions (Level 1) earn between $29,000 and $44,000 per year

-- A Level 5 salary may be $200,000 and requires 3-10 years of experience
+- Level 5 salaries may reach $200,000 and require 3-10 years of experience

 What Is the Average Annual Salary For Amazon Employees?